 Reanalysis of the same data.
 There may be occasions in which previously published data can be analyzed using a novel technique not available at the time of publication.
 Or perhaps the authors thought of a new way to analyze the data using an existing technique.
 Both of these scenarios and still others perhaps may warrant a re-examination of the data.
 However, it should be obvious that authors need to be fully transparent with their readers by indicating the fact that earlier analyses of the data have already been published.

-Same data; different conclusions. von Elm, et al, (2004) describe have described various other forms of redundancy.
+Same data; different conclusions. von Elm, et al, (2004) described various other forms of redundancy.
 For example, a related practice occurs when authors publish the same data, with a somewhat different textual slant within the body of the paper and, again, with ambiguous or non existent acknowledgment of the earlier publication.
 Such redundant papers may contain a slightly different interpretation of the data or the introduction to the paper may be described in a somewhat different theoretical, empirical, or perhaps subject sample context.
 Sometimes, additional data or somewhat different analyses of the same, previously published data are reported in the redundant paper.